Chess engines have revolutionized the way we understand and play chess.

 Stockfish has an extremely high ELO rating, often exceeding 3500.
 Unlike many other chess engines, Stockfish does not use endgame tablebases, instead relying on its own algorithms to navigate endgame positions.

-The latest version, Stockfish 15 offers several enhancements over its predecessors, improving both its evaluation function and search algorithms.
+The latest versions, Stockfish 15 and 16 offer several enhancements over its predecessors, improving both its evaluation function and search algorithms.

 The developers behind Stockfish have continuously tweaked and improved it over time, ensuring it remains at the forefront of computer chess.